Mubashir-Siddique/JSONParser/README.md

 # JSONParser
-A .NET based Parser Application that converts the JSON Format Data to C# Class type object and vice versa parse the Class Object attributes Data to JSON Formatted Data.
+A .NET based Parser Application that converts the JSON-Format Data to C# Class type object and vice versa parse the Class Object attributes Data to JSON Formatted Data.